 Unconditional Care, the powerful documentary released in conjunction with the report, gives personal dimension to this national movement.
 It features the stories of volunteer healthcare providers and low-income patients at the Muslim American Social Services Clinic (MASS) in Jacksonville, Florida.
 The 30-minute film shows the impact a group of passionate first- and second-generation Muslim Americans are making in a city where over 100,000 adults are uninsured.
 Through interfaith collaboration and service, they’re saving lives—and public dollars—while exemplifying the true values of their faith.

-During the spring and summer 2019, the production team and members of MASS Clinic’s staff will tour the United States to screen Unconditional Care and bring attention to the movement.
-They’ll engage students, medical professionals, policymakers, and the press.
+During the fall and winter 2019, American Muslim Health Professionals (AMHP) and GLOWO Media will screen Unconditional Care across the United States.
+Events will engage students, medical professionals, policymakers, and the press.
 Outreach will connect Muslim-run free clinics, healthcare providers, potential donors, and Muslim community members to strengthen collaboration and embolden advocacy.

 • Ten-city outreach and screening tour